shepfishy/mathspaceBot/README.md

 ## How It Works

 1. **Login**: The tool logs into your Mathspace account
-2. **Navigation Detection**: Listens for navigation to problem pages
-3. **Question Extraction**: Extracts potential questions from the page and iframes
+2. **Question Extraction**: Extracts potential questions from the page and iframe
-4. **Text Cleaning**: Removes promotional content, UI elements, and formatting
-5. **Deduplication**: Removes duplicate questions
-6. **API Call**: Sends cleaned questions to Gemini AI
+3. **API Call**: Sends cleaned questions to Gemini AI
-7. **Solution Display**: Shows the step-by-step solutions
+4. **Solutions**: Shows the step by step solution

 ## Dependencies

-- puppeteer: For browser automation
+- puppeteer: For browser platofrm
 - node-fetch: For making API calls to Gemini

 ## License